Parth Jindal: JSW USA

 Jindal is the Director of JSW USA.
-Under his guidance, JSW Steel has made a US$1 Billion Commitment to be split evenly between US Operations in Texas and in Ohio.
-An investment that was welcomed by US President Donald Trump.
-On investments in JSW USA, Parth shared that access to natural gas at extremely economical prices and the abundant availability of scrap steel in Texas made conditions very conducive for manufacturing through the Electric Art Furnace Route.
-The investments also guaranteed over 1000 jobs in the industry.
+In 2019, JSW Steel made a US$1 billion investment commitment to be split evenly between its US operations in Texas and in Ohio, which was welcomed by US President Donald Trump.
+The investments also guaranteed over 1,000 jobs in the industry.

+JSW Steel's $900 million investment in US operation made in 2007, was resulting in financial losses and cultural integration challenges.
+Jindal identified a significant cultural gap within the organisation, leading them to hire an American CEO to lead the steel business.

-According to Jindal, the organisation has totally severed ties with Chinese suppliers, with the exception of two products that are sold exclusively by China.
-He stated that suppliers to Group who get more than twenty percent of their sourcing from China are also prohibited from doing business with the company unless and until they can demonstrate that investments have been made to lower the amount of goods they buy from China.
+According to Jindal, the organisation severed ties with Chinese suppliers in 2021, with the exception of two products that were sold exclusively by China.
+He stated that suppliers to the group who get more than 20% of their sourcing from China were also prohibited from doing business with the company unless they can demonstrate that investments have been made to lower the amount of goods they buy from China.
+In 2025, he voiced concern over China’s surplus steel exports to India, warning that they threaten domestic producers’ profitability and increase import dependence.

 JSW Paints

-Jindal is managing director of JSW Paints.
-The JSW Group formally announced the launch of JSW Paints on 2 May 2019.
-The company is aiming to achieve Rs.
-20 billion revenue mark by 2022.
-The company has built two facilities – a 25,000 kilo litres coil coating facility at Vasind in Maharashtra for industrial demand and another 10,000 kilo litre water-based decorative paints facility in Vijayanagar in Karnataka.
+While at Harvard, Professor Das Narayandas collaborated with Jindal and three others to brainstorm ideas.
+They considered various sectors but settled on paints due to its alignment with JSW Group.
+After years of preparation, the JSW Group formally announced the launch of JSW Paints on 2 May 2019 with Jindal as its managing director.
+The company built two facilities – a 25,000 kilo litres coil coating facility at Vasind in Maharashtra for industrial demand and another 10,000 kilo litre water-based decorative paints facility in Vijayanagar in Karnataka.
 The Vijayanagar plant was inaugurated on 27 January 2020.

-The company offers a complete range of environment friendly water-based paints for interior and exterior walls, wood and metal.
+The company offers water-based paints for interior and exterior walls, wood and metal.

-Jindal defended a proposed investment of ₹750 crore by group firm JSW Steel, arguing that the proposed investment was a transaction between two independent parties and that it was concluded after considerable consideration.
+Jindal defended a proposed investment of ₹750 crore in JSW Paints by group firm JSW Steel, arguing that this was a transaction between two independent parties which was decided upon after considerable consideration.

+As of May 2025, Jindal is leading the company to acquire a 74.76% stake in AkzoNobel’s India operations for $1.1 billion, which include the Indian rights to the latter's Dulux paint brand.
+Jindal aims for an 80:20 revenue mix between decorative and industrial paints by 2025.